SDMH-Hacking-TV/FB-bruteforce444/README.md

 # Firecrack :fire:

-What is firecrack tools ?
+What is FB-bruteforce tools ?
-Firecrack tools are tools for testing and testing on websites or Facebook accounts, conducting<br>
+FB-bruteforce tools are tools for testing and testing on websites or Facebook accounts, conducting<br>
 testing on hundreds of Facebook accounts with random accounts and random wordlist, and there are<br>
 for testing websites, such as admin finder and deface with file upload method, and Bing dorking<br>
 to collect Many domains, Bing Dorking is useful if you are collecting a lot of domains.<br>